 - Installing the Vinyl Siding Panels:

-- Start at the Bottom: Begin installing the first row of siding by locking it into the starter strip.
+- Start at the Bottom: Start installing the first row of siding by locking it into the starter strip.

 - Overlapping: Overlap horizontal siding panels by at least 1 inch at the seams.
 The overlaps should face away from the main viewing direction (e.g., away from the street).
 On hot days, increase the overlap slightly (by about 3/8 inch) to account for potential contraction in cooler temperatures.

-- Locking Panels: Ensure each panel locks securely into the panel below it.
+- Locking Panels: Make sure each panel locks securely into the panel below it.
 Apply slight upward pressure as you nail to keep the panels locked tightly.
 Don’t pull the siding too tight, as this can cause distortion.

 - Nailing: This is crucial for proper installation.

 - Never nail tight.
 Leave about 1/32 inch (the thickness of a dime) between the nail head and the siding.
-The siding needs to be able to move for expansion and contraction.
+The siding needs to move for expansion and contraction.

 - Nail in the center of the nail slots.
 This allows the siding to slide.